walesey/binPipe/Readme.md

 The way it works is that reads chuncks of data from the `./data` file, It then takes 3 bytes at a time and uses those 3 values as xyz coordinates.
 It continues to scan the data 3 bytes at a time, mapping these coordinate to pixel colors in a volumetric image.
-The result is an interesting visualization of the data that gets written to `./data`.
+The result is an interesting visualization.

 ![screenshot](https://raw.githubusercontent.com/walesey/binPipe/master/screenshot.png)